diyhue/diyHue/README.md

  or

-- Docker ;-)
+- Docker

 ## Recommendation

-- Hue Essentials phone app for remote control and entertainment effects.
+- [Hue Essentials App](https://hueessentials.com) for optional remote control and entertainment effects.
 - WS2812 Strip + Wemos D1 mini board for cool entertainment affects.
 - RaspberryPi 3B connected via ethernet port to your network for bridge emulation (avoid using 2 interfaces in the same time).